fredgrott/KTDevOps/README.md

 new feature android app builds as the new interest from users about new features is a very contagious disease in all social platforms.
 Android DevOps plays the key role in this.
 Repo contains a sample setup for Android Kotlin non-robolectric for now.

+# Note

+This assumes starting from a clean slate.
+Most other projects one would convert the project to mvvm clean arch and groupon grox state support first than clean up code to get a release and than do amjor conversion to kotlin and rxjava.

 # Standards